GangNinja/2048Game/README.md

 # 2048Game
-Its a remake of the legendary 2048 game
+Its a remake of the legendary 2048 game using Python language